Learn how semantically annotated texts enhance the delivery of content online with Ontotext's News On the Web (NOW) demo.

 Semantic search is what opens the door for such intelligent information retrieval.

-When used for machines, the term intelligent raises not one or two eyebrows.
-The debate stirred when machines are said to be able to understand the meaning of content, however, subsides the moment one is faced with a pressing need to find the nearest pharmacy or speed up a research project, for instance.
-Not surprisingly, in these cases, we would gladly use an elaborate computational procedure to sift through data and pick the most relevant results for us, as quickly and as accurately as possible.
+However, it subsides the moment we are faced with a pressing need to find the nearest pharmacy or speed up our research project.
+In these cases, (not surprisingly) we are happy to use an elaborate computational process to sift through data and get to the most relevant results as quickly as possible.

 Launched on the void, assail it not as yet